GabrielInacior/GabrielInacior/README.md

 ## About Me

-- ### Currently at a college studying about programming and technology
+- #### Currently at a college studying about programming and technology
-- ### I completed 3 years of graduation in Mechanical Engineering at UNESP
+- #### I completed 3 years of graduation in Mechanical Engineering at UNESP
-- ### Currently studying Html5, Css, Javascript, Angular Typescript, MySQL and Python
+- #### Currently studying Html5, Css, Javascript, Angular Typescript, MySQL and Python
+- #### I have soft skills focused on teamwork, leadership and communication